kenesparta/fullcycle-ratelimiter/README.md

 - Execute the command `make prepare`, this will copy the default configuration.
 - Before you execute the docker compose command, you can edit the `env.json` configuration file with your onw values.
-- Finally, you can execute using the command `make run`.
+- Finally, you can execute using the command `make run`. and then we can see the containers set in `docker-compose.yaml`.

 # 💿 Redis DB